-This course introduces students to graduate-level interdisciplinary study of key thinkers, movements, theories, and paradigms in 20th and 21st-century thought
+This course introduces students to graduate-level interdisciplinary study of key thinkers, movements, theories, and paradigms in 20th and 21st-century thought across multiple modalities of expression.

 MAS 501 Methods of Interdisciplinary Inquiry (required for 3rd semester students) This course provides students with a critical survey of current models of inquiry, tools, processes, and methods in different fields in preparation for the capstone project.